surrealdb/surreal-sync/docs/neo4j-data-types.md

 # Neo4j Data Types Support in surreal-sync

-This document provides a comprehensive overview of Neo4j data type support in surreal-sync, detailing which types are supported during migration from Neo4j to SurrealDB.
+This document provides an overview of Neo4j data type support in surreal-sync, detailing which types are supported during migration from Neo4j to SurrealDB.

 surreal-sync converts Neo4j nodes and relationships to SurrealDB records by processing Neo4j's Bolt protocol data types.
-The conversion handles all the Neo4j data types while maintaining data integrity where possible.
+The conversion handles Neo4j data types while maintaining data integrity where possible.

 ## Data Type Support Table